 There are generally two types of divorce available in most states: contested and uncontested.
 A “contested divorce” means that the spouses don’t agree on some or all aspects of the divorce so that a judge must hold a trial, hear witness testimony, and make decisions about who “wins” and who “loses.”
-In contrast, in an uncontested divorce, the spouses agree on all of the issues required to end their marriage, so there’s no need for the judge to hold a trial.
+In contrast, in an uncontested divorce (sometimes called a mutual divorce in New York), the spouses agree on all of the issues required to end their marriage, so there’s no need for the judge to hold a trial.

 This article discusses uncontested divorce in New York.
 If you have further questions regarding whether or how to obtain an uncontested divorce in New York, you should consult with a New York divorce lawyer.

-The benefits to uncontested divorce in New York are many.
+The benefits of an uncontested divorce in New York are many.
 Because you and your spouse have already agreed on everything, there is no need for a trial.
-Since there’s no trial, there’s no need to “air your dirty laundry” in public, the process is much quicker and doesn’t cost nearly as much as a contested divorce.
+Since there’s no trial, there’s no need to “air your dirty laundry” in public, which makes the process much quicker and less expensive than a contested divorce.

 You also don’t necessarily need a lawyer to get an uncontested divorce in New York.
-However, lawyers can assist spouses in coming to agreement on the issues, making sure paperwork is completed correctly, and filing the paperwork in a timely manner.
+However, lawyers can assist spouses in negotiating an agreement, can ensure the accuracy of the paperwork, and file the documents timely.

 In New York, you can file for an uncontested divorce when you and your spouse agree about the following:

-To able to file for divorce in New York, you also have to satisfy the “residency requirements” of the law.
-This means that either:
+To able to file for divorce in New York, you also have to satisfy the “residency requirements” of the law, meaning either:

 You will need to complete the following papers to obtain an uncontested divorce in New York: